Kavi1312/Lambda_Serverless_Assignment/README.md

-Assignment 18: Autosave EC2 Instance State Before Shutdown
+# **ASSIGNMENT 18: AUTOSAVE EC2 INSTANCE STATE BEFORE SHUTDOWN**

+### **Objective**
-Objective: Before an EC2 instance is shut down, automatically save its current state to an S3 bucket.
+Before an EC2 instance is shut down, automatically save its current state to an S3 bucket.

-Instructions:
+### **Instructions**
-1. Create a Lambda function.
+1. **Create a Lambda Function**.
-2. Using Boto3, the function should:
+2. Using **Boto3**, the function should:
-   1. Detect when an EC2 instance is about to be terminated.
+   - Detect when an EC2 instance is about to be terminated.
-   2. Save the current state or necessary files from the EC2 instance to an S3 bucket.
+   - Save the current state or necessary files from the EC2 instance to an S3 bucket.
-3. Use CloudWatch Events to trigger this Lambda function whenever an EC2 termination command is detected.
+3. Use **CloudWatch Events** to trigger this Lambda function whenever an EC2 termination command is detected.

+---

 # Documentation: Autosave EC2 Instance State Before Shutdown
 ---